 Don some leather gloves when handling (those bristles are nasty!)

 Lock the piece of wood into the work bench.
-Turn on the grinder and move it from the centre of the wood to the edge of the piece and off the board in ONE DIRECTION ONLY.
+Then turn on the grinder and move it from the centre of the wood to the edge of the piece and off the board in ONE DIRECTION ONLY.
 Do not reverse direction and move it back from the edge or the bristles might catch the edge and you’ll lose control of the grinder.
 Move only in the direction of the grain – along the length of the board (not across).

 When you’re done one half, move around to the other side and again work from the centre of the wood to the outside edge.